AdobeDocs/workfront.pt-BR/help/quicksilver/timesheets/create-and-manage-timesheets/export-timesheets.md

  </tbody>
 </table>

-*To find out what plan or license type you have, contact your Workfront administrator.-->
+*To find out what plan or license type you have, contact your Workfront administrator.
+-->

-## Exportar uma lista de planilhas de horas
+## Exportar uma lista de folhas de horas

 {{step1-to-timesheets}}